-Common expressions: “Look how big the children are!” or ”I am so tired” or “I love chocolate” and ”I dislike the cold”.
-We can thank the small gland that’s wrapped around the trachea, our thyroid for our likes, dislikes and pains.
+Common expressions: “I am so tired” and ”I feel cold”.
+We can thank the small gland that’s wrapped around the trachea, our thyroid for various sensations.
 This small butterfly organ has 3 principle functions: cellular differentiation, growth and metabolism.
 Two key hormones (thyroxine) promotes the body’s growth & development and with help from the parathyroid gland, there’s bone formation and control of calcium in the blood (hormone calcitonin).
 The small double lobed gland claims to fame are also attributed to: sleep patterns, weight maintenance, moods, immune system, muscle agility and heart rate, etc.

 While the thyroid is busy deciding how it will control the bodies energy, there may be an over production of the thyroid hormone (autoimmune disease or Graves Disease) it’s called Hyperthyroidism.
 Other causes linked to hyperthyroidism may be attributed to inflammation, nodules or tumors on the thyroid.
 You may notice an increased heat rate with exercise and excessive sweating with or without exercise.